travel-tips

 Don't Sit on the Statues or Monuments

 It might be tempting to pose with famous statues like the one of Picasso in Plaza de la Merced, but locals consider it disrespectful.
+You can also catch a fine for it.
+Admire them, take photos, but no climbing or sitting.
+I wish I'd known that before taking this picture.

 Don't Feed the Pigeons

-It might seem fun, but feeding pigeons (especially in places like Plaza de la Constitución) is discouraged as it attracts more birds and creates a mess.
-You could receive a hefty fine of up to €1,500.
+It might seem fun, but feeding pigeons, especially in places like Plaza de la Constitucion, is discouraged as it attracts more birds and creates a mess.
+You could receive a fine of up to 1,500 euros.

 Don't Eat at Restaurants Right by Tourist Attractions